6.1 General context

 Competence for education in Belgium has been transferred to the communities.
 Only the determination of the starting and finishing ages for compulsory education, minimum requirements for diploma conferrals and the pension system are remaining federal matters.

-Education is compulsory from 6 until 18 years old.
+In Flanders, education is compulsory from 6 until 18 years old.
 Compulsory education ends at the eighteenth birthday or on June 30 of the calendar year in which one reaches the age of 18.
 If a pupil stops going to school on his 18th anniversary and does not finish the current school year, he does not have the right to a certificate or diploma which is awarded upon completing the course.
 For young people who obtain a diploma of secondary education before the age of 18, compulsory education stops at that moment.

 A pupil has to comply with full-time compulsory education until the age of fifteen or sixteen.
 Afterwards only part-time compulsory education is applicable (which is a combination of part-time learning and working).
 However, most young people continue to attend full-time secondary education.
 In the last schoolyear for which data are available, 2020-2021, 9.058 students (less than 2% of the population in secondary education) were enrolled in part-time education.

 Main organisation of formal education for young people